Troubleshooting

 - Rewrite rules.
 If permalinks are set to “Plain”, switch to a structured format (e.g. “Post name”) and re-save.
 AI Connector’s REST endpoints rely on rewrite rules.

 - Caching.
-Aggressive page caching can return a stale OAuth response.
-Bypass cache for the
+Aggressive page caching can return a stale authorization response.
+Temporarily bypass cache for WordPress login and REST API requests during setup.

 ”Authorization expired” on an existing connection